 Segment and Geographic Information

-The Company’s operations consist of one operating and reportable segment reflecting the manner in which operations are managed and the criteria used by the CODM to evaluate performance, develop strategy, and allocate resources.
-The Company’s one segment provides enterprise cloud software products that enable organizations to do marketing, advertising, research, care, sales and engagement across modern channels including social, messaging, chat and text through its Unified-CXM platform.
-The CODM makes operating performance assessments and resource allocation decisions on a global basis using net income, which is also reported on the consolidated statements of operations as “net income.”
-The Company’s CODM uses net income to make operating decisions based on historical results and forecasts for future periods.
+The Company’s operations consist of one operating and reportable segment reflecting the manner in which operations are managed and the criteria used by the CODM, the Company’s Chief Executive Officer, to evaluate performance, develop strategy, and allocate resources.
+Our one segment provides enterprise cloud software products that enable organizations to do marketing, advertising, research, care, sales and engagement across modern channels including social, messaging, chat and text through its Unified Customer Experience Management software platform.
+The CODM makes operating performance assessments and resource allocation decisions on a global basis using net income (loss), which is also reported on the consolidated statements of operations as “net income (loss).”
+Our CODM uses net income (loss) to make operating decisions based on historical results and forecasts for future periods.
 The measure of segment assets is reported on its consolidated balance sheets as “total assets.”
 There is no expense or asset information that is supplemental to those disclosed in these consolidated financial statements that is regularly provided to the CODM.
-Other segment items included in consolidated net income are depreciation and amortization, interest income and provision (benefit) for income taxes, which are included in the consolidated statements of operation or within other notes to these consolidated financial statements.
-The accounting policies of the Company’s reportable segment are the same as its consolidated accounting policies.
+Other segment items included in consolidated net income (loss) are depreciation and amortization, interest income and (benefit) provision for income taxes, which are included in the consolidated statements of operation or within other notes to these consolidated financial statements.
+The accounting policies of our reportable segment are the same as our consolidated accounting policies.

-The following table summarizes the revenue by region based on the shipping address of customers who have contracted to use the Company’s Unified-CXM platform:
+The following table summarizes the revenue by region based on the shipping address of customers who have contracted to use the cloud-based software platform:

 Year Ended January 31,